mdoering/dwca-examples/README.md

 # Event
-EU BON and other initiatives are currently planning to use the [dwc:Event core](http://rs.gbif.org/sandbox/core/dwc_event.xml) to be able to publish sample-based data [with the help of the IPT](GBIF-IPT-for-sample-data.docx).
+EU BON and other initiatives are currently planning to use the [dwc:Event core](http://rs.gbif.org/sandbox/core/dwc_event.xml) to be able to publish sample-based data.
+A modified IPT offering an Event core has been setup at http://eubon-ipt.gbif.org/ and a proposal is documented in [GBIF-IPT-for-sample-data.docx](GBIF-IPT-for-sample-data.docx).
 Sample-based data is a type of data available from thousands of environmental, ecological, and natural resource investigations.
 These can be one-off studies or monitoring programmes.
 Such data are usually quantitative, calibrated, and follow certain protocols, so that changes and trends of populations can be detected.
 This is in contrast to opportunistic observation and collection data, which today form a significant proportion of openly accessible biodiversity data.

 ![event](event.png)